Al-Talaba SC: Stadiums

-In the 1980s, a stadium to hold 8,000 spectators was built at Hai Al-Qahira in Baghdad to host Al-Talaba's home matches.
+On 8 December 2003, a stadium to hold 8,000 spectators was opened at Hai Al-Qahira in Baghdad to host Al-Talaba's home matches.
 Al-Talaba currently hold their training sessions at the University of Baghdad Stadium in Jadraya, Baghdad, 15 km away from their main stadium.

 In early 2014, the owner of the club, the Ministry of Higher Education and Scientific Research, gave the project of building a new sports city to the Spanish company TriArena.
 They are constructing a main football stadium with a capacity of 16,000 spectators and an area of 71,150 m^{2}.
 The project also includes two tennis courts, a basketball court, a volleyball court, a futsal pitch, a handball court, a hotel, restaurants, and a covered swimming pool.
 Al-Talaba is defined as a sports club, not just a football one, and it has supported other sports at minor level only in the past.
 The foundation stone was laid by the former minister of higher education and scientific research, Ali al-Adeeb, in February 2014.
 The cost of the project is estimated to be $84 million and the duration of construction was expected to be 30 months, meaning that by 2017 the Al-Talaba Sports City should have been open.
 Due to the financial crisis in Iraq, the project was scratched after spending $4 million on designs.